 It is made with the combination of two words 뚱 ttung meaning fat and 하다 hada is a verb conjugation that is changed as per reference perspective.

 You can find this word used affectionately by none other than our cutest celebrity Nam Joo Hyuk in the ‘Weightlifting Fairy Kim Bok Joo’ series.
-He calls our adorable female lead Lee Sung Kyung 뚱 with this nickname throughout the series.
+He calls our adorable female lead Lee Sung Kyung with the nickname 뚱 throughout the series.

 Bonus Word :

-Sarang (사랑) is a Korean word that roots in love whereas Saranghaeyo (사랑해요) is another Korean word that translates to ‘I Love You.
-These words are self-explanatory and I hope you get to exchange these words with someone worth it someday.
+Sarang (사랑) is a Korean word that roots in love whereas Saranghaeyo (사랑해요) is another Korean word that translates to ‘I Love You.’
+These words are self-explanatory and I hope you get to exchange these words someday with someone worth for you.